COVID-19 Protocols for Concert Bands

 Depending on your comfort level, instrumentalists can wear masks only when speaking and slitted performance masks are optional.

 In spaces with good ventilation rates and HEPA filtration, increased indoor rehearsal times of 50 minutes may be considered.
-A minimum of 3 air exchanges per hour should be used, if there are spaces with higher air change rates, you may consider
+A minimum of 3 air exchanges per hour should be used, if there are spaces with higher air change rates, you may consider longer rehearsal times.

 Distancing may be decreased to 3 feet, adjusting farther or closer depending on local conditions.

 Continue good hygiene practice moving forward, including appropriate elimination of brass fluid.

 Plastic face shields only stop large droplets, not aerosol; room dividers inhibit the function of the HVAC system and are not recommended.